webrecorder/specs/README.md

 yet no standardized format exists to include all the data that is needed.

 In particular, a web archive collection should have:
-- A random-access index of all raw data (preferrably accessible with minimal seek)
+- A random-access index of all raw data (preferably accessible with minimal seek)
 - A set of pages, entry point URLs from which users should browse the web archive.
 - Other user-defined, editable metadata about the web archive collection (title, description, etc...)